selkhayri/kickstarter-analysis/README.md

 # kickstarter_analysis

-Performing analysis on Kickstarter data to uncover trends
+## Aim

+The aim of this project is to carry out an analysis on Kickstarter data to determine the chances of success for fundraising campaigns based on the following criteria:

+* which fundraising targets are the most attainable, and
+* which times of the year to launch a fundraising campaign to achieve best results

 ### Analysis